 This recipe makes a small loaf, so you likely won't have leftovers, but if you must freeze it, use it up within two months.
 Warm it up in a lightly greased pan in a 350F oven for 5 to 10 minutes before serving.

 Absolutely.
 Use vegan butter and dairy-free milk.
 Substitute butter with oil.
 You will only need half of the amount the recipe calls for the butter.
 Note that the texture will be denser with oil.
-Brush the loaf with oil or almond milk as an alternative for egg yolk.
+Brush the loaf with oil or almond milk as an alternative to egg yolk.

 The more often you bake, the easier it will be to tell, but here are a couple of other methods you can use: